Mellophone

-The mellophone is a brass instrument typically pitched in the key of F, though models in E♭, D, C, and G (as a bugle) have also historically existed.
+The mellophone is a brass instrument used in marching bands and drum and bugle corps in place of French horns.
+It is a middle-voiced instrument, typically pitched in the key of F, though models in E♭, D, C, and G (as a bugle) have also historically existed.
 It has a conical bore, like that of the euphonium and flugelhorn.
-The mellophone is used as the middle-voiced brass instrument in marching bands and drum and bugle corps in place of French horns, and can also be used to play French horn parts in concert bands and orchestras.
+It can also be used to play French horn parts in concert bands and orchestras.

 These instruments are used instead of French horns for marching because their bells face forward instead of to the back (or to the side), as dissipation of the sound becomes a concern in the open-air environment of marching.
 Tuning is done solely by adjusting the tuning slide, unlike the French horn where the pitch is affected by the hand position in the bell.
-Fingerings for the mellophone are the same as fingerings for the trumpet, alto (tenor) horn, and most valved brass instruments.
+Fingerings for the mellophone are the same as fingerings for the trumpet, tenor horn, and most valved brass instruments.
 Owing to its use primarily outside concert music, there is little solo literature for the mellophone, other than that used within drum and bugle corps, and a single concerto written for the instrument.

 Characteristics

 The present-day mellophone has three valves, operated with the right hand (1- and 2- valve mellophone bugles have been used in the past).
 Mellophone fingerings are the same as the trumpet.
 It is typically pitched lower, in the key of F or E♭.
 The overtone series of the F mellophone is an octave above that of the F horn.
 The tubing length of a mellophone is the same as that of the F-alto (high) single horn or the F-alto (high) branch of a triple horn or double-descant horn.

 The direction of the bell as well as the much-reduced amount of tubing (compared to a French horn) make the mellophone look like a large trumpet.
-The mellophone uses the same mouthpiece as the alto (tenor) horn, which is in between the size of a trombone and trumpet mouthpiece.
+The mouthpiece of a mellophone is in between the size of a trombone and trumpet mouthpiece.
 This mouthpiece usually has a deep cup, like that of the flugelhorn, and has a wider inner diameter than a trumpet mouthpiece.
 These mouthpieces give the mellophone a dark, round sound.
 Some trumpet players who double on mellophone use a trumpet-style parabolic ("cup") mouthpiece on the instrument, resulting in a much brighter, more trumpet-like sound.
 Horn players doubling on mellophone often use a smaller, lighter, conical ("funnel") mouthpiece, as used on French horns, with an adapter to allow them to fit in the larger-bore leadpipe of the mellophone.
 This style mouthpiece gives the instrument a warmer sound than using a trumpet mouthpiece, and allows French horn players to play the mellophone without changing their embouchure between the two instruments.